Murder of Yuen Swee Hong: Ransom demands

-When Yuen, who usually returned home at 8am every morning after finishing his night shift, had not returned that day, his wife Chan Oi Lin (曾爱琳 Zēng Àilín) attempted to call him.
+When Yuen, who usually returned home at 8am every morning after finishing his night shift, had not returned that day, his wife Chan Oi Lin (曾爱琳 (Zēng Àilín); Pha̍k-fa-sṳ: Chhèn Oi-lìm) attempted to call him.
 After several attempts, her call was answered by Wang, who said that Yuen was in his hands and demanded for $150,000 for his release.
 Chan pleaded with him to reduce the sum as she did not have enough money.
 Chan then contacted her daughter and Yuen's sister before calling the police.

 Wang called and instructed her to deliver the money to Sengkang MRT station by 3pm.
 At about 3.00pm Chan received another call.
 This time, she told Wang that her relatives from Malaysia were coming with the money and she needed more time.
 Wang said he would call again the next day.

 The next day, Wang called again at about 10am.
 This time, she was told to deliver the money at Marsiling MRT station.
 Upon arriving, Chan waited for an hour before Wang contacted her again.
 He sent a SMS of a bank account number and instructed her to remit the money into the account.
 Chan did not comply as she felt Wang would not release Yuen.